Peanuts359/odin-homepage/README.md

 Made to practice more advanced HTML/CSS concepts

-Note: Pfp used is AI generated
+Note: Pfps used are AI generated